biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/local-development-guide.md

 # Local Development

-This guide will get you started deploying `cw20` smart contracts on a local Injective network running on your computer.
+This guide will get you started deploying `cw20` smart contracts on a local Biyaliquid network running on your computer.

 We'll use the `cw20-base` contract from [CosmWasm's collection of specifications and contracts](https://github.com/CosmWasm/cw-plus) designed for production use on real networks. `cw20-base` is a basic implementation of a `cw20` compatible contract that can be imported in any custom contract you want to build on.
 It contains a straightforward but complete implementation of the cw20 spec along with all extensions. `cw20-base` can be deployed as-is or imported by other contracts.